arnoldeeii-wq/vertex-supply-analysis/README.md

 * Office Supplies had the **lowest damage count (1,476)** among the five categories, while Kitchen products recorded **1,484 damaged units** despite being the highest-revenue category.

+### Supplier Analysis

+* **Metro Components** generated the highest inventory value at approximately **$1.36M**, followed by **Atlas Supply Group ($1.29M)** and **Sterling Manufacturing ($1.25M)**.
+* The same three suppliers also made the largest contributions to profit, generating approximately **$604K**, **$575K**, and **$554K**, respectively.
+* **Infinity Sourcing** had the lowest inventory value at approximately **$129.4K** and the lowest profit contribution at approximately **$57.5K**, indicating a relatively small financial contribution compared with the leading suppliers.
+* **Frontline Distributors** shipped the highest number of units at **15,240**, followed by **Pacific Source Ltd. (15,189)** and **Vertex Global Supply (15,138)**.
+* **Global Supply Ltd.** recorded the lowest shipment volume among the suppliers at **14,394 units**.
+* **Continental Traders** had the lowest damage rate at **1.94%**, followed by **Zenith Imports (2.01%)** and **Sterling Manufacturing (2.02%)**, indicating stronger inventory quality performance from these suppliers.
+* **Prime Components** recorded the highest damage rate at **3.12%**, making it the supplier with the greatest proportion of damaged goods and a potential area for supplier performance review.
+* **Alpha Manufacturing** had the lowest total transportation cost at approximately **$83.7K**, followed by **Prime Components ($85.6K)** and **Infinity Sourcing ($85.8K)**.
+* **Vertex Global Supply** incurred the highest total logistics cost at approximately **$104.1K**, suggesting an opportunity to investigate transportation efficiency and associated shipping costs.
+* **Zenith Imports** had the shortest average lead time at **8 days**. **NovaTech Industries, Vertex Global Supply, and Infinity Sourcing** followed at **9 days**, while **Prime Components** recorded a **10-day** lead time.
+* **EverBright Manufacturing** had the longest lead time at **16 days**, potentially increasing the risk of delayed replenishment and inventory shortages.

+### Warehouse / Logistics Analysis

+* **Ibadan** received the highest volume of goods, with **59,648 units**, while **Port Harcourt** received the lowest at **59,254 units**.
+* **Kano** held the highest inventory value at approximately **$3.52M**, followed by **Port Harcourt at $3.26M**.
+* Despite receiving the highest number of units, **Ibadan had the lowest inventory value at approximately $2.50M**, indicating that its inventory consisted of relatively lower-value products.
+* **Lagos** recorded the highest number of damaged goods at **1,524 units**, followed by **Ibadan (1,508)** and **Port Harcourt (1,476)**.
+* Kano generated the highest profit at approximately **$1.19M**, while Ibadan generated the lowest at approximately **$733.8K**.
+* Ibadan's lower profitability can be attributed to its concentration of **Accessory products**, which recorded the lowest revenue, profit, and profit margin among the product categories.
+* **Office Supplies** incurred the highest total logistics cost at approximately **$378.7K**, representing **11.6% of revenue**.
+* **Accessories** had logistics costs consuming the largest proportion of their revenue, at approximately **15.05%**, further contributing to the category's relatively low profitability.

+### Time-Based Analysis

+* Total transportation costs reached their **highest level in April**, at approximately **$189K**, while the lowest transportation cost was recorded in **October**, at approximately **$130K**.
+* The company received its highest volume of imports in **August**, with **28,980 units**, while **October** recorded the lowest import volume at **17,115 units**.
+* Despite August having the highest overall import volume, **April had the highest transportation cost**.
+This suggests that shipment volume alone did not determine logistics expenditure.
+* The highest-performing **Kitchen category** had its highest import volume in **April**, with **5,745 units**, and its lowest in **October**, with **3,800 units**.
+This contributed to April's high transportation expenditure.
+* **May** recorded the highest revenue turnover at approximately **$1.50M**, making it the company's strongest month for sales.
+* **December** recorded the lowest revenue turnover at approximately **$796.5K**, making it the weakest month for sales.
+* **May was also the most profitable month**, while **December was the least profitable**, consistent with their respective revenue performance.
+* The difference between peak import volume and peak logistics cost indicates that **the timing and composition of imports may have a greater effect on transportation costs than shipment volume alone**.

+Yep — you want the recommendations **compressed into the same short bullet style as the structure**, not a whole essay under each heading.

+## Recommendations

+### Supplier Management

+* Prioritize high-performing suppliers while maintaining strong relationships with Metro Components, Atlas Supply Group, and Sterling Manufacturing.
+* Review Prime Components due to its highest damage rate and investigate quality-control issues.
+* Negotiate better transportation rates with high-cost suppliers, particularly Vertex Global Supply.
+* Review EverBright Manufacturing's long lead time and assess alternative sourcing options.

+### Product & Category Strategy

+* Prioritize high-performing products such as Office Item 58 and Kitchen Item 99 due to their strong revenue, profit, and low logistics costs.
+* Review or discontinue consistently loss-making products, particularly Accessory Items 60 and 20.
+* Review Accessory Item 75 due to its relatively high logistics cost and lower profit contribution.
+* Increase focus on the Kitchen category while improving the profitability of the weaker Accessories category.

+### Logistics & Operations

+* Investigate the factors behind April's unusually high transportation cost and identify opportunities to reduce shipping expenses.
+* Reduce logistics costs within the Accessories category, where transportation consumes the highest share of revenue.
+* Review Office Supplies' high total logistics expenditure for potential cost savings.
+* Improve warehouse handling and storage processes to reduce product damage, particularly at Lagos.

+### Inventory Management

+* Allocate inventory based on profitability and demand rather than shipment volume alone.
+* Increase inventory emphasis on high-performing categories, particularly Kitchen products.
+* Use historical sales patterns to improve import timing and stock availability during stronger sales periods.
+* Monitor damaged inventory closely to avoid overestimating sellable stock.

+### Overall Strategy

+* Focus on profitable growth by protecting the company's **30.48% profit margin** while increasing revenue.
+* Establish a supplier and product performance scorecard using profitability, damage rates, logistics costs, and lead times.
+* Reduce avoidable logistics and damage costs, particularly within weaker-performing categories.
+* Continuously use sales, inventory, supplier, and logistics data to guide purchasing and operational decisions.

+## Conclusion

+The analysis shows that the company is operating profitably, generating approximately **$15.05M in sellable revenue**, **$4.59M in net profit**, and an overall **30.48% profit margin**.
+However, performance varies considerably across products, categories, suppliers, warehouses, and periods.

+**Kitchen products** emerged as the strongest category, while **Accessories** consistently underperformed in revenue, profit, and logistics efficiency.
+At the product level, some items generated significant losses and should be reviewed for discontinuation or restructuring.
+Supplier performance also varied, particularly in terms of damage rates, transportation costs, and lead times.

+Overall, the company has a strong foundation for profitable growth, but there are opportunities to improve performance by **optimizing supplier selection, reducing logistics and damage costs, focusing inventory on high-performing products and categories, and discontinuing consistently unprofitable products**.
+Using these insights to guide future operational and purchasing decisions can help the company increase profitability while maintaining efficient inventory and logistics management.

 ## SQL Techniques Used